The Undefeated 44 most influential black Americans in history

 Outside of Parks’ documentary work, there was a lighter side that didn’t get as much recognition until later in his life.
 Parks’ work for Vogue in the 1950s changed the expectations of what an African-American photographer should be doing.
 This path took Parks to Paris, Cuba and the streets of New York City, creating pictures that showed the beauty of design, colors and creativity of places that few people of color were able to reach.

-Parks was the first African-American director of a major motion picture, Shaft.
-That movie helped define the blaxploitation era, while simultaneously expanding the identity of African-Americans in films, from actors in front of the camera to producers and directors behind it.
+Parks was the first African-American director of major motion pictures, starting with The Learning Tree in 1969 and Shaft in 1971.
+The latter movie helped define the blaxploitation era, while simultaneously expanding the identity of African-Americans in films, from actors in front of the camera to producers and directors behind it.
 Parks, who died in 2006, was a Renaissance man, with nearly two dozen books ranging from autobiography, poetry and photography, as well as 12 films he wrote or directed.

 His work transformed how generations of black artists, photographers and musicians saw themselves and the world, opening their imaginations to the possibility of storytelling through images of the black experience. – Brent Lewis